yashsinha1611/sfdocs_Build_AI/docs/Tracing/python/python_in_kubernetes.md

 6. You can view the traces in the **Aggregate** and the **Real Time** tabs.
 	   <img src="/img/Trace_AggregateTab.png" /><br/>
 	   <img src="/img/Trace_RealTime.png" /><br/>
 ### Troubleshooting
-1. If the trace data is not collected in the SnappyFlow server, then check the trace configuration in the `app.py`.
+1. If the trace data is not available in the SnappyFlow server, then check the trace configuration in the `app.py` file.
-2. To enable the debug logs, add the below key-value pair in the `app. config` block of the `app.py`.
+2. To enable the debug logs, add the key-value pair in the `app. config` block of the `app.py` file.

    ```
    'DEBUG':'true'